raskchanky/elm-depot/README.md

 # elm-depot

-This is my attempt at re-writing the front-end of the Habitat Depot in Elm.
+This is my attempt at re-writing the front-end of the [Habitat](https://www.habitat.sh) Depot in Elm.

 ## Tools used

-This app is compiled and run using brunch.
+This app is compiled and run using [brunch.io](http://brunch.io).
 Here is a quick description of the file structure:

     app                              # This directory contains the code that makes up the app assets                       # Everything in here is automatically copied to the public directory by brunch